Vampeyer/Vampeyer/README.md

-- 👀 I’m interested in ... money
+- 👀 I’m interested in .... coding to earn cash/ teslas/ and miniature single electronic VTols.
 - 🌱 I’m currently learning ... blockchain development for the environment
 - 💞️ I’m looking to collaborate on ...
 My Enviro Securus project with an fullstack environmentalist type
 - 📫 How to reach me ... check out my page , download it , links provided!